1850s Pacific typhoon seasons: 1853 season

 On 17 July, ships near Okinawa reported falling pressure and increasing winds, a sign of an approaching storm.
 During the subsequent days, swells became stronger as the storm moved toward northeastern China.
 On 22 July, the barometer aboard USS Supply subsided to 28.74 inHg, and winds increased to force-10.
 The winds split the inner jib and the foresail of the British schooner Eament.
 The storm stalled off the east coast of China, and when the Eament encountered the eye, it reported a barometric pressure of 28.14 inHg.
 Turning back east, the storm moved through the Ryukyu Islands.
 The ship-based observations suggest a spatially enormous, slow moving tropical storm (or typhoon) in the East China Sea, and force-6 winds continued to be reported through 31 July.

 In September 1853, a typhoon struck Guam.

 1854 season

 Typhoons were recorded at Okinawa in 1854.

 1855 season

 A typhoon struck Guam in September.

+1856 season

+A powerful typhoon struck Edo (modern-day Tokyo) on 23 September and briskly swept across eastern Japan through the 24th.
+Extensive property damage and many casualties were reported, most of which were caused by severe storm surges.